syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/04.block-storage/docs.en.md

 Please refer to our multi-attach volume tutorial.
 It explains [how to use multi-attach volumes with the cluster file system ocfs2](../../02.Tutorials/10.cinder-multiattach/docs.en.md).

 !!
 WARNING: This mode of operation requires special cluster file systems like ocfs2 or gfs2.
-Otherwise it can lead to the loss of data and / or file system and data corruption.
+Otherwise it can lead to the loss of data and/or file system and data corruption.

 ## Available functionality